 Starting in the first quarter of 2020, the COVID-19 pandemic significantly impacted the Company's operations.
 Since then, fluid COVID-19 conditions have caused significant volatility in our operations.
 During the first half of 2022, severe COVID-19 outbreaks in China significantly affected the Company's business and operating profit.
 Operating profit increased in the third quarter of 2022 when COVID-19 conditions were relatively calmer.
 However, in October and November 2022, sporadic occurrences of COVID infections quickly evolved into major regional outbreaks and massive waves of infections to nearly all provinces in China following COVID-19 policy change in the fourth quarter of 2022.
-Operating profit for the years ended December 31, 2022, 2021 and 2020 was \$629 million, \$1,386 million and \$961 million, respectively.
-Excluding the impacts of \$628 million and \$239 million in gains from the re-measurement of our previously held equity interests in former unconsolidated affiliates recognized upon acquisition in 2021 and 2020, respectively, as described in Note 3, the Operating profit for the years ended December 31, 2022, 2021 and 2020 was \$629 million, \$758 million and \$722 million, respectively.
+Operating profit for the years ended December 31, 2022, and 2021 was \$629 million and \$1,386 million, respectively.
+Excluding the impacts of \$628 million in gains from the re-measurement of our previously held equity interests in former unconsolidated affiliates recognized upon acquisition in 2021, as described in Note 3, the Operating profit for the years ended December 31, 2022 and 2021, was \$629 million and \$758 million, respectively.